Which anatomical term refers specifically to the region of the fo... | Channels for Pearson+

 1

-Step 1: Understand the anatomical terminology used to describe regions of the body.
-These terms are derived from Latin and are used to specify precise locations.
+Step 1: Understand the anatomical terms provided in the question.
+Each term refers to a specific region of the body: 'Carpal' refers to the wrist, 'Brachial' refers to the upper arm, 'Antebrachial' refers to the forearm, and 'Palmar' refers to the palm of the hand.

 Step 2: Recall that the forearm is the region between the elbow and the wrist.
-Anatomical terms are used to describe this specific area.
+This is distinct from the upper arm (brachial) and the wrist (carpal).

-Step 3: Review the options provided: 'Antebrachial,' 'Palmar,' 'Carpal,' and 'Brachial.'
-Each term refers to a different anatomical region.
+Step 3: Match the anatomical term that corresponds to the forearm.
+Based on anatomical terminology, the term 'Antebrachial' is used to describe the forearm region.

-Step 4: Define each term: 'Antebrachial' refers to the forearm, 'Palmar' refers to the palm of the hand, 'Carpal' refers to the wrist, and 'Brachial' refers to the upper arm.
+Step 4: Eliminate the other options by verifying their definitions: 'Carpal' is related to the wrist bones, 'Brachial' is related to the upper arm, and 'Palmar' is related to the palm of the hand.

-Step 5: Based on the definitions, identify that the term 'Antebrachial' specifically refers to the region of the forearm.
+Step 5: Conclude that the correct anatomical term for the region of the forearm is 'Antebrachial'.

 Watch next